Calgary Electrician Blogs

 we’ve used Surge protection devices for years and recommend them to every homeowner.
 Not all electricians suggest them, but we think they should in locations where there’s alot of repeated lightning strikes.

-Misconception #6: infill or modern homes are less likely to have an electrical fires
+#6: infill/modern homes are less likely to have an electrical issues

 Reality: Lithium-ion batteries in personal mobility devices—like e-bikes, scooters, and hoverboards—have become a leading cause of house fires, even in newer homes.
 These fires can be intense, fast-moving, and sometimes fatal.